 Notes

-If you’re looking for a more mellow yellow color, I would suggest using unsweetened non-dairy milk in place of the water or broth.
+If you’re looking for a more mellow yellow color, I suggest using unsweetened non-dairy milk in place of the water or broth.
 That will help soften the yellow hue.

-The lime juice is essential, without it the overall flavor is flat and boring.
+The lime juice is essential, without it, the overall flavor is flat and boring.

 Use your favorite rice or quinoa if you can’t source black rice.
 I’ve found mine locally for fairly cheap.
 It tends to be a bit more expensive online, especially if you have to pay for shipping.
 I would shop around locally and online to find the right source for you.